 - 1 tablespoon fresh lemon juice most lemons will yield about 2 tablespoons of juice

-- 2 tablespoons Demerera sugar for garnish If you don't have Demerera sugar (also known as Turbinado sugar) you can use white sugar instead
+- 2 tablespoons Demerera sugar for garnish If you do not have Demerera sugar (also known as Turbinado sugar) you can use white sugar instead

-- 2 to 3 tablespoons water you may need slightly more or less
+- 2 to 3 tablespoons water or lemon juice you may need slightly more or less

 - Preheat the oven to 350°F (170°C or 160°C for fan/convection ovens).

 - Grease the bottom and sides of an 8 inch (21cm) loose-bottomed cake pan.

 - Peel the pears, one at a time.
 Chop the first pear and put it in a small bowl.
 Toss the chopped pear pieces in half the lemon juice to prevent them turning brown.
 Cut the remaining pears into slices, and place in another small bowl.
 Add the remaining lemon juice to this bowl and toss the pear slices gently so they remain intact.
 Set both bowls aside.

 - Using an electric mixer, cream the butter and sugar together.